 For these types, there is no such thing as responsible, moderate drinking.
 It’s prohibition or nothing.
 These latter-day Carrie Nations will not tolerate anything good to be said of Demon Rum.

-The same restrictions apply to tobacco, if anything a product even more irrationally despised by the nanny staters than liquor.
+The same restrictions apply to tobacco, if anything a product even more irrationally despised by the nanny staters than alcohol.
 There is, for example, ample clinical evidence that switching from cigarettes to smokeless tobacco can dramatically reduce one’s health risk.

 Yet the federal government and tobacco prohibitionist “health” groups refuse to recognize the facts.
 Thus they prevent such life-saving information from reaching consumers.